Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 High score indicates the person require transplant on urgent basis.
 Patients with higher MELD or PELD gets the donated livers first.
 In case of liver cancer and other exceptional liver conditions, organ transplant centre (OTC) can request for additional points for MELD or PELD to get the cadaver donor fast.

-In acute liver failure MELD or PELD scoring system is not taken into consideration, patients are placed higher on the waiting list based on the severity for cadaver donor liver transplant.
-Till the patients are not getting donor, doctors will give medicines to treat the complications of End-Stage Liver Disease and relive symptoms to make patients comfortable.
+In acute liver failure MELD or PELD scoring system is not taken into consideration, patients are placed higher on the waiting list based on the severity for cadaveric liver transplant.
+Till the patients are not getting liver transplant donor, doctors will give medicines to treat the complications of End-Stage Liver Disease and relive symptoms to make patients comfortable.

 Living donor liver transplant - Patients those who are waiting for a deceased-donor liver, Living donor liver transplantation is offered as an alternative solution.
 This will help patients to avoid future complications of liver disease while waiting for deceased donor.